 Protein: 14gm/100gm serving

-This American King of Grains, the Quina is rich in Fiber, Nutrients like Calcium, Potassium, Phosphorus, Magnesium, and Riboflavin, Folic Acid, Beta-Carotene etc.
+Quinoa known as American King of Grains is rich in Fiber, Nutrients like Calcium, Potassium, Phosphorus, Magnesium, and Riboflavin, Folic Acid, Beta-Carotene etc.

-Oats reduce cholesterol, boost the energy, prevent the heart diseases and diabetes.
+Oats have a perfect combo of these three essentials.
+Oats also reduce cholesterol, boost energy, prevent heart diseases and diabetes.

 A steaming bowl of freshly cooked oatmeal is the perfect way to start off the day.

 Eating the Spinach is the ultimate way to build up the strength and muscle mass.
-Many studies show that Spinach boosts up the conversion of Protein into muscle mass.
+Many studies show that Spinach boosts up the conversion of Protein into muscle mass process.

-A study conducted by Rutgers University showed that eating two pounds of spinach per day may increase muscle growth up to 20 percent.
+A study conducted by Rutgers University says, “eating two pounds of spinach per day may increase muscle growth by up to 20 percent.”

 6. Sweet Potato